 - The factors that influence the occurrence of customer fluctuation through individual interviews

 - Practical applications for customer fluctuation within the public transport industry.

-This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and is supervised by Professor Graham Currie.
-The project is being undertaken by Prudence Blake and is sponsored by BusVic and Monash University.
+This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and was supervised by Professor Graham Currie.
+The project was undertaken by Prudence Blake and sponsored by BusVic and Monash University.